aws-samples/genai-quickstart-pocs/amazon-bedrock-rag-kendra-poc/README.md

 1. Amazon Kendra Index has been created (IF NOT ALREADY CREATED it is covered in step 3).
 2. Amazon Kendra Index has a datasource configured and synced (IF NOT ALREADY CREATED it is covered in step 4).
 3. Amazon Bedrock Access and CLI Credentials.
+Ensure that the proper FM model access is provided in the Amazon Bedrock console
 4. Appropriate permissions to configure Amazon Kendra Index and Amazon Kendra Data Sources.
 5. Ensure Python 3.10 installed on your machine, it is the most stable version of Python for the packages we will be using, it can be downloaded [here](https://www.python.org/downloads/release/python-3911/).